openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 `TEST.properties` file in an enclosing directory.
 Any value set in a `TEST.properties` file can be overridden in individual tests by using `@enablePreview`.

-### My library uses "preview features": how do I specify the necessary options?

-Set `enablePreview=true` in the `LIBRARY.properties` file in the root directory of the library (the directory specified in the `@library` tag.)

-Note that if a library uses preview features, any tests that use the library will be assumed to need preview features enabled as well.

 --------